 Over an interactive session with us, Mr. Arbab Usmani from UppSkill, one of the oldest community builders in India, came up with a new concept that is sure to revolutionize the community industry in India – Community Grid.

-What is a Community Grid?
+What Is A Community Grid?

 A community grid is a framework to keep track of your community type, platform, align them with your goals, and an important tool to measure your content and the value it adds to your member community.

-Channel and Platform: Choosing the right fit channel/platform for your community for maximum engagement is crucial for community growth.
-The media to be used can vary from text only to images and text, to videos and text, to a mixture of all three, and hence the scope and nature of community interaction are determined by the channel and platform one is going to use.
+Choosing the right channel/platform for your community for maximum engagement is crucial for community growth.
+The media to be used can vary from text only to images and text, to videos and text, OR a mixture of all three.
+Hence the scope and nature of community interaction are determined by the channel and platform one is going to use.

-Research for insights: More importantly in similar communities, research generates insights that might be beneficial for your community.
+In similar communities, research generates insights that might be beneficial for your community.
 You can perform a SWOT analysis to gain a competitive advantage.
 Keeping track of comments, engagement threads, what kind of content engages more is a part of the research process.

-Let’s say your competitor dog community has started a thread where they announced cash prizes for the best picture with your pet.
+Let’s say, your competitor dog community has started a thread where they announced cash prizes for the best picture with your pet.
 Instead of doling out cash prizes, you can recognize the winners of the photo contest in some other way because recognition at times is a bigger incentive than monetary rewards.

 Rules are super important for managing activities in the way you want.
 Setting aside rules for your community members can be of two types.

-Types of Posts: Consumers come for the content but stay for the freshness and innovation in the types of posts.
+- Types of Posts – Consumers come for the content but stay for the freshness and innovation in the types of posts.
 So, it is crucial to rehash and re-invent your posts to avoid monotony and drive engagement.
 Again, building a posting calendar around the types of posts can help achieve much-needed clarity in community building.

-Engagers comprise your loyal user base who actively like to post and stay engaged with other members of the community.
+- Engagers – Engagers comprise your loyal user base who actively like to post and stay engaged with other members of the community.

-Pushers are the members that actively push the content of all types to stay ahead of the rest of the members.
+- Pushers – Pushers are the members that actively push the content of all types to stay ahead of the rest of the members.
 They are ahead of the engagers in terms of bringing out fresh topics or content formats in the community thread and are persistent in driving content.
 Pushers or engagers eventually go on to become enablers in due course of time.
 It is important for the enabler to maintain a working relationship with the pushers to maintain fluidity in the community.